KJY93/Bikes_Barn/README.md

 ## Folder Description

 The main folder is the app folder in which I have added two new folders under it.
-i.
-Components folder
+1. Components folder
-    - There is one subfolder within the components folder, in this case, it is the folder that has been named inventory. ii.
-Models folder
+    * There is one subfolder within the components folder, in this case, it is the folder that has been named inventory.
+2. Models folder
-    - A file named inventory.ts contains a hardcoded array of products.
+    * A file named inventory.ts contains a hardcoded array of products.

 ## Code Logic